mediadrop/mediadrop/doc/dev/api.rst

    None    null
    ======= ==========

-**API KEYS**: It is up to the administrator of a MediaCore site to allow or disallow public access to that site's API.
+**API KEYS**: It is up to the administrator of a MediaCore CE site to allow or disallow public access to that site's API.
 To this end, an administrator can choose to require an API Key be sent with every API request.
-This key is configurable in MediaCore's *Admin -> Settings -> Data API* page.
+This key is configurable in MediaCore CE's *Admin -> Settings -> Data API* page.

 .. automodule:: mediacore.controllers.api.media